-The first step in enrolling your son or daughter in the Secondary ESL program is to have your child assessed.
+The first step in enrolling your child in the Secondary ESL program is to have them assessed.

 An ESL Assessment: